holderlb/wumpus-world-simulator/README.md

 Written by Larry Holder (holder@wsu.edu).

-The Wumpus Simulator is a simple framework for simulating the Wumpus World describing in Russell and Norvig's "Artificial Intelligence: A Modern Approach".
+The Wumpus Simulator is a simple framework for simulating the Wumpus World described in Russell and Norvig's "Artificial Intelligence: A Modern Approach".
 The simulator is written in C++, but you can design your agent in either C++ or Python.
 The idea is for you to modify the Agent.h and Agent.cc (or PyAgent.py) files to implement your super-smart agent.
 The C++ agent